casper-network/casper-node/node_macros/README.md

     }
 ```

-with the key difference being that instead of a single target, an announcement is routed to zero or more instead.
+with the key difference being that instead of a single target, an announcement is routed to zero or more instead. `!` and `#` can be used as targets the same way they are used with requests as well.